-- Subject to the approval of the Stewards and the constraints of the event timetable, the length of the race suspension may be added to the remaining time for the race, - Only Officials are allowed on the grid - Following instructions from the Race Director on RMC, the Drivers are allowed to get out of their cars, to remove helmets and gloves, but must remain with their cars. - No Driver changes are permitted - The Drivers must obey the marshals' instructions at all times - a) For cars on the grid b) Any cars which were in the pit lane before the red flag was declared and which have already left their working area to go to the pit exit, or are waiting at pit exit, will, when it is safe to do so, be allowed to leave the pit lane and complete one slow lap of the track to join the back of the field.
+- Subject to the approval of the Stewards and the constraints of the event timetable, the length of the race suspension may be added to the remaining time for the race, - Only Officials are allowed on the grid - Following instructions from the Race Director on RMC, the Drivers are allowed to get out of their cars, to remove helmets and gloves, but must remain with their cars. - No Driver changes are permitted - The Drivers must obey the marshals' instructions at all times - a) For cars on the grid b) Any cars which were in the pit lane, or had committed to the pit lane by leaving the track, before the red flag was declared and which have already left their working area to go to the pit exit, or are waiting at pit exit, will, when it is safe to do so, be allowed to leave the pit lane and complete one slow lap of the track to join the back of the field.

-All interventions on the cars are prohibited on the grid, unless authorisation is given from Race Control, who may authorise checks on tyres, covering the car in case of rain.
+All interventions on the cars are prohibited on the grid, unless authorisation is given from Race Control, who may authorise checks on tyres and covering the car in case of rain.
 If authorised, this may be carried out by a maximum of two Team members.

 Any cars which were in the pits before the signal to suspend the race was given (i.e. they have crossed the pit entry timing loop), may complete their refuelling, driver change and/or tyre change but no further work may take place.
 As soon as any refuelling, driver change and/or tyre changes are completed and all equipment is removed they will be in Parc Fermé conditions.
+At any point after the three-minute signal and before the green flag, any such car may move to the end of the pit lane and after receiving a green flag or light at pit exit, may join at the back of the line of cars behind the Safety Car.
+If cars have started any further work (Article 39) then this work must stop at the Red Flag and may only resume once the three-minute signal has been given.

-At any point after the three-minute signal and before the green flag, any such car may move to the end of the pit lane and after receiving a green flag or light at pit exit, may join at the back of the line of cars behind the c) Any cars which entered the pit lane after the red flag signal was given must proceed to their working area under Parc Fermé conditions.
+c) Any cars which entered the pit lane after the red flag signal was given must proceed to their working area under Parc Fermé conditions.
 Once the three-minute signal is given for the race to resume, work may commence on these cars.
 They may move to the end of the pit lane when the race has been resumed, and may join at the end of the first lap after the race has been resumed.
 This also includes any cars pushed off the grid after the 5-minute signal.